 The GRM process will be managed by a Grievance Committee.
 The recommended make up of the Committee is as follows: a staff member of the PIU, such as the Project Coordinator or the Environmental and Social Specialist, and the Focal Points that the other ministries responsible for implementing the Project (i.e., MOFA and MEECC) must designate, as established in the institutional and implementation arrangements for Project execution.
-The PIU will be embedded within the MFTEP.
 None of the members of the Committee should have a conflict of interest involving any complaint lodged.
 The Committee should have female representation.